Erie Canal: Cultural impact

-The Canal also helped bind the still-new nation closer to Britain and Europe.
+The Canal helped bind the still-new nation closer to Britain and Europe.
 Repeal of Britain's Corn Law resulted in a huge increase in exports of Midwestern wheat to Britain.
-Trade between the United States and Canada also increased as a result of the repeal and a reciprocity (free-trade) agreement signed in 1854.
+Trade between the United States and Canada increased as a result of the repeal and a reciprocity (free-trade) agreement signed in 1854.
 Much of this trade flowed along the Erie.

-Its success also prompted imitation: a rash of canal-building followed.
+Its success prompted imitation: a rash of canal-building followed.
 Also, the many technical hurdles that had to be overcome made heroes of those whose innovations made the canal possible.
 This led to an increased public esteem for practical education.
-Chicago, among other Great Lakes cities, recognized the importance of the canal to its economy, and two West Loop streets are named "Canal" and "Clinton" (for canal proponent DeWitt Clinton).
+Chicago, among other Great Lakes cities, recognized the importance of the canal to its economy, and two West Loop streets are named "Canal" and "Clinton", for canal proponent DeWitt Clinton.

 Concern that erosion caused by logging in the Adirondacks could silt up the canal contributed to the creation in 1885 of another New York National Historic Landmark, the Adirondack Park.

 Many notable authors wrote about the canal, including Herman Melville, Frances Trollope, Nathaniel Hawthorne, Harriet Beecher Stowe, Mark Twain, Samuel Hopkins Adams and the Marquis de Lafayette, and many tales and songs were written about life on the canal.
 The popular song "Low Bridge, Everybody Down" by Thomas S. Allen was written in 1905 to memorialize the canal's early heyday, when barges were pulled by mules rather than engines.

 Consisting of a massive stone aqueduct that carried boats over incredible cascades, Little Falls was one of the most popular stops for American and foreign tourists.
 This is shown in Scene 4 of William Dunlap's play A Trip to Niagara, where he depicts the general preference of tourists to travel by canal so that they could experience a combination of artificial and natural sights.
 Canal travel was, for many, an opportunity to take in the sublime and commune with nature.
 The play also reflects the less enthusiastic view of some who saw movement on the canal as tedious.

 The Erie Canal changed property law in New York.
 Most importantly, it expanded the government's right to take private property.
 Cases surrounding the newly built Erie Canal expanded condemnation theory to permit canal builders to appropriate private land and broadened the meaning of "public use" in the 5th Amendment to the US Constitution.
 The canal also had an impact on water access jurisprudence as well as nuisance law.